-166. If an unencumbered full-time regular is not notified of a schedule change during the first 28 days, can the employee's schedule still be changed after 180 days?
+256. If an unencumbered full-time regular is not notified of a schedule change during the first 28 days, can the employee's schedule still be changed after 180 days?

 Response: Yes.
-The 180 day period begins on the date the employee became unencumbered.
+The 180-day period begins on the date the employee became unencumbered.

-167. If a part-time regular becomes unencumbered due to the abolishment or reposting of the employee's duty assignment, can the number of hours guaranteed on his/her Form 50 be changed?
+257. If an employee becomes unencumbered due to the abolishment or reposting of the employee's NTFT duty assignment, can the number of hours guaranteed on his/her Form 50 be changed?

-Response: The number of hours remains the same until the employee successfully bids on a duty assignment or is assigned to a residual vacancy.
+Response: The number of hours (weekly and daily) and schedule remains the same until the employee successfully bids on a duty assignment, is assigned to a residual vacancy, or is reassigned to a traditional (5x8 hour days) unassigned regular schedule, either during the first 28 days, or after 180 days, thereafter.
 A new Form 50 will then reflect any change.

-168. Must unencumbered employees be assigned to residual duty assignments pursuant to Article 37.4 before the vacancies can be withheld pursuant to Article 12?
+258. Must unencumbered employees be assigned to residual duty assignments pursuant to Article 37.4 before the vacancies can be withheld pursuant to Article 12?